Why do some startups quickly win big investments while others get rejected?

 F. Security and Compliance

-Startups often collect user data, so VCs check if it’s safe and compliant with laws.
+Startups often collect user data, so VCs assess whether it’s secure and compliant with applicable laws.

 - Security Audits: Have experts tested the app for known issues?